influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/configure-kapacitor-event-handlers.md

 **2.** Send a message to your bot

 Send a message to your bot in the Telegram application.
-The message text can be anything; your chat history must include at least one message to get your chat id.
+The message text can be anything; your chat history must include at least one message to get your chat ID.

 **3.** Refresh your browser

-**4.** Identify the chat id
+**4.** Identify the chat ID

-Identify the numerical chat id in the browser.
+Identify the numerical chat ID in the browser.
-In the example below, the chat id is `123456789`.
+In the example below, the chat ID is `123456789`.

     {"ok":true,"result":[{"update_id":XXXXXXXXX,
     "message":{"message_id":2,"from":{"id":123456789,"first_name":"Mushroom","last_name":"Kap"},"chat":{"id":123456789,"first_name":"Mushroom","last_name":"Kap","type":"private"},"date":1487183963,"text":"hi"}}]}

 ### Select the Alert Message Format

-Select `Markdown` or `HTML` for markdown-formatted or HTML-formatted alert messages.
+Select `Markdown` or `HTML` for Markdown-formatted or HTML-formatted alert messages.
 The default message format is `Markdown`.

-### Disable Link Previews
+### Disable link previews

 Select this option to disable [link previews](https://telegram.org/blog/link-preview) in alert messages.

-### Disable Notifications
+### Disable notifications

 Select this option to disable notifications on iOS Devices and sounds on Android devices.
 Android users will continue to receive notifications.